 - a.)
-The Scottish Government has introduced and funded the first nationally funded public sector online British Sign Language (BSL) Interpreting Video Relay Service (VRS) called contactSCOTLAND-BSL, which provides BSL users with access to public bodies and third sector organisations including voluntary services - this includes services provided by NHS Scotland and Local NHS Boards. contactSCOTLAND-BSL enables BSL users to contact public bodies and third sector organisations, and for these services to contact BSL users. - b.) contactSCOTLAND-BSL is delivered by Sign Language Interactions (SLi) on behalf of The Scottish Government. - c.)
+The Scottish Government has introduced and funded the first nationally funded public sector online British Sign Language (BSL) Interpreting Video Relay Service (VRS) called contactSCOTLAND-BSL, which provides BSL users with access to public bodies and third sector organisations including voluntary services - this includes services provided by NHS Scotland and Local NHS Boards. contactSCOTLAND-BSL enables BSL users to contact public bodies and third sector organisations, and for these services to contact BSL users. - b.) contactSCOTLAND-BSL is delivered by Sign Language Interactions (SLI) on behalf of The Scottish Government. - c.)
 NHS services and professionals can use contactSCOTLAND-BSL to contact BSL users, for example to set up and confirm appointments, confirm BSL / English Interpreters are booked for appointments, and discuss other relevant information that is appropriate for a telecommunication interaction. - d.) contactSCOTLAND-BSL is designed for calls up to a notional 20 minutes in length. - e.) contactSCOTLAND-BSL provides a 7 day a week service from 8.00am until midnight (12.00am).
 It is NOT 24 hours. - f.) contactSCOTLAND-BSL is NOT a replacement for face-to-face or person-to-person interpreting / interaction. - g.) contactSCOTLAND-BSL is for non-emergency calls only.
 However, as the service accepts calls to NHS 24 and Police Scotland 101 these may be escalated by NHS / Police call handlers. - h.)
-Sign Language Interactions (SLi) can provide (on request) training on how to use contactSCOTLAND-BSL.
-There is an eModule learning resource being developed, this will be available from March 2018.
+Sign Language Interactions (SLi) can provide (on request) training on how to use ContactSCOTLAND-BSL.

-More information on contactSCOTLAND-BSL is available at this link: http://contactscotland-bsl.org
+More information on ContactSCOTLAND-BSL is available at this link: http://contactscotland-bsl.org

-For further information, please contact Andrew Dewey, Director at Sign Language Interactions (SLi) (andrew@signlanguageinteractions.com) and Andy Irvine, contactSCOTLAND-BSL Development Manager at Sign Language Interactions (SLi) (andy.i@signlanguageinteractions.com).
+For further information, please contact Andrew Dewey, Director at Sign Language Interactions (SLi) (andrew@signlanguageinteractions.com) and Andy Irvine, ContactSCOTLAND-BSL Development Manager at Sign Language Interactions (SLi) (andy.i@signlanguageinteractions.com).